oktadev/okta-blog/_source/_posts/2021-07-16-spring-webclient.md

 ---
 layout: blog_post
-title: "Spring WebClient for Easy Access to Third-Party OAuth 2.0 Protected Resources"
+title: "Spring WebClient for Easy Access to OAuth 2.0 Protected Resources"
 author: jimena-garbarino
 by: contractor
 communities: [java]
-description: "Simple third-party OAuth 2 services integration with Spring WebClient."
+description: "This tutorial shows how to integrate third-party secure resources with Spring WebClient."
-tags: [spring-webclient, integration-testing, webtestclient, testing, oauth2, mockwebserver]
+tags: [spring, spring-webclient, integration-testing, webtestclient, testing, oauth2, mockwebserver]
 tweets:
-- ""
+- "Spring ẀebClient was added as part of the reactive web stack WebFlux in Spring Framework 5.0.
+Learn more! 👇"
-- ""
+- "Spring WebClient provides a slick API for connecting to OAuth-protected resources. 💪"
-- ""
+- "Spring WebClient - it's the bees knees! 🐝"
-image:
+image: blog/spring-webclient/spring-webclient.png
 type: conversion
 ---